codurance/site/_posts/2011-05-05-open-source-developers-deserve-respect.md

 working on projects that bring so many benefits to so many companies and developers around the world.
 The velocity that our industry moves forward and evolves is, in general, because of many open source initiatives.
-It&#39;s because of thousands of developers that work on the their spare time, for free, to create software that will make the lives of many other developers, companies and users much easier.
+It's because of thousands of developers that work on the their spare time, for free, to create software that will make the lives of many other developers, companies and users much easier.
 These people are kind enough to offer their work to all of us and are humble enough